AnthroSafetyWarrior/GoldenTrowelProject/index.md

 <!-- 5) REPORTING — consistent grid utility -->
 <section class="pillband pill--sage pill--clip-left pill--tight">
  <div class="section">
-    <h2>Reporting sexual misconduct in the field is possible whether you conduct research domestically or internationally.</h2>
+    <h2>Finding support for sexual misconduct in the field is possible whether you conduct research domestically or internationally.</h2>
     <p class="lede">Whether you wish to file a report or not, there are resources available to support you.</p>
 </div>
 </section>